MileHacker Logo

 Exploring the Abbey

-Arrive right at opening time or in the late afternoon (2-3 hours before closing) to avoid peak crowds.
+Arrive right at opening time or otherwise in the late afternoon (2-3 hours before it closes) to avoid peak crowds.
 This allows a more contemplative experience within the sacred spaces and fewer people obstructing views.
 Weekdays during shoulder seasons (April-June, September-October) typically present a calmer environment.

 Observing High Tides